GoogleChrome/developer.chrome.com/site/en/blog/storage-partitioning-deprecation-trial/index.md

 1. Add an origin trial token to your page:
     1. For the `DisableThirdPartySessionStoragePartitioningAfterGeneralPartitioning` trial you may add an `Origin-Trial: <DEPRECATION TRIAL TOKEN>` to         your top-level site’s HTTP response header, where `<DEPRECATION TRIAL TOKEN>` contains the token you got when registering for the deprecation             trial.
 You can also do this via HTML `<meta> tag.
     1. For the `DisableThirdPartyStoragePartitioning` trial, the token must be given via an HTML `<meta>` tag.
 The HTTP header method is not supported.
-1. Load your website in Chrome 112 Beta (or later) with `ThirdPartyStoragePartitioning` still enabled and verify that any partitioning related issues have been properly mitigated.
+1. Load your website in Chrome 115 (or later) with `ThirdPartyStoragePartitioning` still enabled and verify that any partitioning related issues have been properly mitigated.
 1. To stop participating in the deprecation trial simply remove the header